-Hello lovely ones!
-When I started putting together a roundup of autumn DIYs, I discovered that lots of the ideas out there were for edible favours with a bit of an autumn twist.
-Since edible favours are a big favourite of mine (after all, guests are always less likely to leave something delicious behind at the end of the night), I thought it warranted a dedicated post.
+When I started putting together a roundup of autumn wedding DIYs, I discovered that lots of the ideas out there were for DIY edible wedding favours with a bit of an autumn twist.
+Since edible favours are a big favourite of mine (after all, guests are always less likely to leave something delicious behind at the end of the night), I thought it warranted a dedicated post!
 There are so many fun ideas here – the only bad part was trying to control my tummy rumbling and my sweet tooth crying out while I was sorting through them!
 Some of the links have packaging suggestions or even printables included, but you can always adapt the idea to suit your own colour scheme and look.
 Consider glass canning and jam jars, glass bottles, kraft boxes and paper bags, among your options, and pretty up with ribbon, twine and calligraphy.

 1. Toffee or caramel apples (whatever you want to call them!) are probably the most obvious edible autumn favour, and I love that they add a childlike excitement to proceedings.
 But the twig mini caramel apples (top pic) take the idea to a whole new level of adorable!
 By Allyson Baker Design